rewtums/immutablebot/README.md

 # Immutablebot

-**An IRC bot written in Elixir**
+**A simple IRC bot written in Elixir**

+This bot is built around the concept of Regex matching certain command phrases and then generating a response.
+This simple implementation requires no complex (OOP-like) machinations or metaprogramming, because IRC just isn't that hard.

 Heavily borrowed from [spoonbot](https://github.com/nicholasf/spoonbot).

-## Notes

-Right now, only SSL connections are made.
-Plain TCP is not planned to be supported.

 ## Prerequisites